sneha1012/Deep-Learning/README.md

-# Deep-Learning and Machine learning cocepts
+# Deep-Learning and Machine learning concepts
 Implementation of Machine learning and Deep learning algorithms